Canada Accessibility Plan & Feedback Process

 Flight and Gate Information

 At most airport locations, monitors display flight information at the gate and at check-in.
-Gate agents also provide verbal flight information including boarding announcements at the gate.
-Upon request, Delta agents will provide visual announcement specifics in text or written form.
+Gate agents also provide verbal flight information, including boarding announcements, at the gate.
+Upon request, Delta agents will provide the content of such announcements in text or written form.

 Kiosk Accessibility

-Delta’s kiosk user interface meets US DOT Air Carrier Access Act (ACAA) accessibility standards which include providing content in 11 languages, tactile navigation and speech output enabled.
-Some airport kiosks, such as those in many non-US stations, including all airports in Canada, are provided by the airport authority and available for use by Delta customers.
-For these common use kiosks, Delta’s user interface application will be installed and tested.
+Delta’s kiosk user interface complies with the accessibility standards set forth under the U.S. Department of Transportation Air Carrier Access Act (ACAA), including standards relating to content availability in 11 languages, tactile navigation, and speech-enabled output.
+Certain airport kiosks, including kiosks located at many non-U.S. stations and at all airports in Canada, are provided by the applicable airport authority and are available for use by Delta customers.
+For such common-use kiosks, Delta’s user interface application is installed and tested.

-While Delta works to ensure customer kiosks are accessible, we understand that for some customers it may present further challenges.
-Delta’s airport staff are trained to serve customers for whom kiosk use is still difficult for any reason.
+Although Delta seeks to ensure that customer kiosks are accessible, Delta recognizes that kiosk use may continue to present challenges for some customers.
+Delta’s airport staff are trained to assist customers for whom kiosk use remains difficult for any reason.

 Understanding Our Customers’ Communication Needs

-It is important for customers to advise Delta team members how we can best assist them.
-Customers who identify as needing visual or hearing related assistance will receive prompt access to the same trip information as non-disabled customers, whether at the gate, ticket area, customer service desk, or on board (provided it does not interfere with any critical safety duties).
+Delta considers each customer to be the expert on their disability.
+As experts, our customers are encouraged to advise Delta personnel regarding the way assistance may best be provided.
+Customers who identify as requiring visual or hearing-related assistance will be provided prompt access to the same trip information made available to non-disabled customers, whether at the gate, ticket counter, customer service desk, or on board, provided such access does not interfere with any critical safety duties.

 Delta trains airport and onboard personnel to recognize and respond appropriately to requests for communication assistance.
-This training includes using the most common methods for communicating with individuals who are deaf, or hard of hearing, that are readily available, such as writing notes.
-Delta personnel are also trained to establish a means for communicating with deaf-blind customers, when necessary.
-This may include reading an information sheet that a customer provides or communicating through an interpreter.
+Such training includes the use of commonly available methods for communicating with individuals who are deaf or hard of hearing, including written notes.
+Delta personnel are also trained, when necessary, to establish a means of communication with deaf-blind customers, which may include reviewing an information sheet provided by the customer or communicating through an interpreter.

 Onboard

-Before takeoff, Delta flight attendants must provide an Individual Safety Briefing to each person who may need assistance from another person to move expeditiously to an exit in the event of an emergency.
-Customers who are blind or low vision may also be offered a braille/large print version of the Inflight Safety Information card provided by crewmembers for customers to review.
-Flight attendants must provide information to the deaf or hard of hearing customers to ensure they have prompt access to information the carrier provides to non-disabled customers (e.g., weather, onboard services, flight delays, connecting gates at the next airport).
+Before takeoff, Delta flight attendants are required to provide an Individual Safety Briefing to each person who may require assistance from another person to move expeditiously to an exit in the event of an emergency.
+Customers who are blind or have low vision may also be offered a braille or large-print version of the Inflight Safety Information card by crewmembers for review.
+Flight attendants must provide information to deaf or hard-of-hearing customers to ensure prompt access to the same information made available to non-disabled customers, including, for example, information concerning weather, onboard services, flight delays, and connecting gates at the next airport.
 In addition, all Delta inflight safety videos are closed captioned.

 Delta offers signed languages as a language qualification option for inflight crews and ground staff.
-Delta employees certified in signed languages may obtain a sign language identifier for their uniforms.
-Customers will immediately be able to visually recognize qualified flight attendants and agents when they hold sign language as a common connection.
+Delta employees who are certified in signed languages may obtain a sign-language identifier for their uniforms.
+This enables customers to visually identify qualified flight attendants and agents where signed language may serve as a common means of communication.

 Reservations/Customer Care

-Customers who are deaf or hard of hearing that wish to contact Delta through our Reservations system are invited to contact 711 for relay services assistance.
-Relay services will contact Delta directly and serve as the intermediary between Delta and our customer.
+Delta has a dedicated line for customers with disabilities to request disability-related assistance.
+Customers who are deaf or hard of hearing and wish to contact Delta through its Reservations system or through this dedicated disability related telephone number, may use 711 relay services.
+Relay services will contact Delta directly and act as an intermediary between Delta and the customer.

-Requests for braille versions of this accessibility commitment will require Delta to obtain braille translation through an outside vendor and mailed copies will be provided if the customer is not able to take advantage of electronic means of communication via a screen reader.
+Requests for braille versions of this accessibility plan will require Delta to obtain braille translation through an external vendor.
+Mailed copies will be provided where the customer is unable to make use of electronic means of communication through a screen reader.

-Customers can request assistance with the completion of service animal documentation provided at the airport via a Delta CRO.
-Delta customers requesting assistance via mail, email, or telephone regarding the completion of service animal documentation are assisted by trained representatives in the completion of the paperwork.
-Customers are then either mailed copies of the documents or provided with electronic completed versions.
+Customers may request assistance with the completion of DOT provided service animal documentation at the airport through a Delta Complaint Resolution Official (CRO).
+Delta customers who request assistance by mail, email, or telephone in connection with the completion of service animal documentation are assisted by trained representatives in completing the required paperwork.
+Completed documents are then either mailed to the customer or provided in electronic form.

 Navigation Through the Airport